 No. 2 seed Pepperdine vs. No. 3 seed Michigan State Palo Alto Regional Stanford, Calif.
 June 1, 2012

-Hired as the University's 16th head coach on June 18, 2003, Rodriguez has brought a positive, never-say-die attitude to the program that prevailed during his rookie campaign of 2004 and has continued through his first 10 years in the position.
+Hired as the University's 16th head coach on June 18, 2003, Rodriguez has brought a positive, never-say-die attitude to the program that prevailed during his rookie campaign of 2004 and has continued through his first 11 years in the position.
 He comes into the 2015 season after earning WCC Coach of the Year honors in 2014 and guiding the Waves to back-to-back NCAA Regionals, including an NCAA Super Regional appearance in 2014.
 Rodriguez led the Waves to their eighth* regional under his watch in 2015, making it to the regional final.

 Since taking over the reins, Rodriguez has compiled a 401-300 (.572) record, including a 178-109 (.620) mark in West Coast Conference play.
 He led the Waves to three consecutive WCC regular-season titles between 2004-06 and again in 2012 and 2014.
 His teams have made NCAA Championships appearances in eight of 12 seasons: his first five years on the job (2004-08) and again in 2012, 2014 and 2015.*

-Since he's been head coach, four of his former players have reached the major leagues - Chase d'Arnaud, Barry Enright, Eric Thames and Danny Worth -- and his players have been drafted by MLB clubs 36 times.
+Since he's been head coach, four of his former players have reached the major leagues - Chase d'Arnaud, Barry Enright, Eric Thames and Danny Worth -- and his players have been drafted by MLB clubs 41 times.
 The Waves tied a school record with nine players taken in the 2007 MLB Draft and had five players selected this past year in the 2014 draft.